Heal and rebalance with

 As someone who loves to learn and who’s always looking for new clinical skills and tools, I’m constantly pursuing continuing education, mentorships, seminars, and further studies with leaders in the field of functional medicine, functional nutrition, naturopathic medicine, and women's health, as well as trainings and coursework related to my commitment to prioritizing social justice, anti-racism, and inclusivity in the wellness world.

-I also consult on cases for other nutrition practitioners and offer mentorship sessions to folks starting out in the field of functional nutrition or considering various functional nutrition programs and certifications.
+I also consult on cases for other nutrition practitioners and offer mentorship to newer the field of functional nutrition or considering various functional nutrition programs and certifications.

 Credentials & Trainings